Starcounter/Docs/guides/database/datatypes/README.md

 The data type `object` represents a reference to a database object, i.e. an instance of a class, directly or by inheritance having the `Database` attribute set.

 The data type `Binary` is for representing binary data up to 8 kB.
-In Starcounter there is also another binary data type `LargeBinary` for storing larger binary data.
-However, `LargeBinary` cannot be indexed and is not supported in Starcounter SQL.

 All signed integers, `Int64`, `Int32`, `Int16` and `SByte` are represented as `Int64` internally in Starcounter SQL.
 The unsigned integers, `UInt64`, `UInt32`, `UInt16` and `Byte` are represented as `UInt64`.
 The approximate numerical types `Single` and `Double` are represented as `Double`. `DateTime` is represented as an `Int64` of the number of .Net ticks from `DateTime.MinValue.Ticks`.